burlachenkok/exploring-python3/python3-note.md

 >
 > **User Space Time** - your Python interpreter, is not one thing inside Windows OS (press CTRL+Esc and you will see it).
 User space-time is the time that your process (python.exe) has spent in userspace.
 This time excludes the time that the system spends on another process.
 >
-> **Kernel Space Time** - your Python interpreter and any program will request OS to open the file.
-After the moment you have initialized the System Call and you form the request to OS (in fact I/O Dispatcher) you execution thread that executes code inside Python interpreter, compiled C libraries will be blocked and will be sleep.
+> **Kernel Space Time** - your Python interpreter and any program will request OS for example to open the file.
+After the moment you have initialized the System Call and you form the request to OS (in fact to I/O Dispatcher) your execution thread that executes code inside the Python interpreter will be blocked and will be sleep.
 In this moment on behalf of this thread, the OS will spend time executing logic inside the kernel.
-At least some operations that OS did on behalf of your thread after I/O Dispatching to correct the Driver will take some time.
-This time is Kernel Space-Time.
+At least some operations that OS did on behalf of your thread after I/O Dispatching to correct Driver(s) will take some time.
+All this time is called Kernel Space-Time.
 >
-> **Working Set** - *working set* or *pinned memory* or *non-paged memory* is the same concept which means that memory.
+> **Working Set** - *working set* or *pinned memory* or *non-paged memory* is the same concept which means physical DRAM memory dedicated to your process.
 >
-> **Virtual Memory** - It is a concept that separates a program's view of memory from the system's physical memory.
-In general, It is an operating system that decides when to store the program's code and data in physical memory and when to store it in some file.
+> **Virtual Memory** - It is a concept that separates a program's view of memory from the system's physical memory view.
+In general, an operating system decides when to store the program's code and data in physical memory and when to store it in some file.
+Virtual memory is a conceptual memory that you may want to address.
 >
 > **Commit Memory** - Almost always the tools from SysInternals report the Committed Virtual Memory that your process has requested.
 The *commit limit* is the sum of physical memory and the sizes of the paging files used for backing up your data.
 In Windows OS there is another type of memory *"reserved virtual memory"*, which is a memory address reserved by the application, but the application does not (and ca not) use it, until memory is committed.
 When a process commits a region of virtual memory, the operating system guarantees that it can maintain all the data the process stores in the memory either in physical memory or on disk.
 >